raymondworkshop/old.myblog/papers.md

 ---
 #### [An Introduction about P2PSIP] (https://drive.google.com/file/d/0B8JbPdkDj7JZQVpqbkwzeDM3bDQ/view?usp=sharing)
   * **Abstract**
-   Peer-to-Peer Session Initiation Protocol (P2PSIP) is a new technology currently being standardized in the P2PSIP working group of the IETF [1].
-A P2PSIP network consists of a collection of nodes organized in a peer-to-peer fashion for the purpose of enablingreal-time communication using the Session Initiation Protocol (SIP).
-In this report, we present a simple introduction of P2PSIP system and a detailed introduction about Distributed Hash tables (DHTs), which is used to organize the P2PSIP overlay.
+   Peer-to-Peer Session Initiation Protocol (P2PSIP) is a new technology currently being standardized in the P2PSIP working group of the IETF.
+A P2PSIP network consists of a collection of nodes organized in a peer-to-peer fashion for the purpose of enabling real-time communication using the Session Initiation Protocol (SIP).
+In this report, an introduction of P2PSIP system and Distributed Hash tables (DHTs) algorithms are presented, which are used to organize the P2PSIP overlay.

 #### [A Summary of online learning] (https://drive.google.com/file/d/0B8JbPdkDj7JZZ3hTYXNlbDhSU1U/view?usp=sharing)
   * **Abstract**
   Online learning has brought about dramatic changes in higher education, and a number of successful large­scale Massive Open Online Courses (MOOCs) platforms such as edX, Coursera, and Udacity have been developed.
 This revolution raises a series of challenges and possibilities in technology and education fields.
-In this summary, I present an introduction about the latest progress in terms of online student behavior and skills, online assessment, course materials and online forums.
+This summary presents an introduction about the latest progress in terms of online student behavior and skills, online assessment, course materials and online forums.

 #### [An Instruction about incremental 3D reconstruction using Bayesian learning] (https://drive.google.com/open?id=0B8JbPdkDj7JZNjdXZE5GMVc4bGc)
   * **Abstract**